PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 For each URL:

-- We use `std::time::Instant::now` to record just before we try and get the URL
+- We use `std::time::Instant::now` to record the time before attempting to get the URL
-- Then we use `reqwest::Client.send` to try and perform an HTTP GET request against the URL
+- Then we use `reqwest::Client.send` to perform an HTTP GET request
-  - This function returns an `Result<Response, Error>`, but so far we are not interested in these values
+  - This function returns `Result<Response, Error>`, but we're not interested in these values yet
-- `std::time::Instant.elapsed` returns a duration of the difference
+- `std::time::Instant.elapsed` returns the duration difference

-Once we have done this we simply compare the durations to see which is the quickest.
+Once completed, we simply compare durations to find the fastest.

 ### Problems

-This may or may not make the test pass for you.
-The problem is we're reaching out to real websites to test our own logic.
+This may or may not make the test pass.
+The problem is we're reaching out to real websites to test our logic.

-Testing code that uses HTTP is so common that Rust has a crate called [wiremock](https://docs.rs/wiremock/latest/wiremock/) which allows us to create mock HTTP servers that we can control.
+Testing HTTP code is so common that Rust provides the [wiremock](https://docs.rs/wiremock/latest/wiremock/) crate for creating controllable mock HTTP servers.

-In the [mocking](./mocking.md) and [dependency injection](./dependency_injection.md) chapters, we covered how ideally we don't want to be relying on external services to test our code because they can be:
+As covered in the [mocking](./mocking.md) and [dependency injection](./dependency_injection.md) chapters, we ideally avoid relying on external services for testing because they can be:

 - Slow
 - Flaky
-- Can't test edge cases
+- Unable to test edge cases

-Let's change our tests to use mocks so we have reliable servers to test against that we can control.
+Let's change our tests to use mocks for reliable, controllable test servers.

 ```rust
 #[cfg(test)]